Christmas Score Event, December 26th 2017 at Ticknock/Three Rock Wood

 This will be a 50-minute score event, where you visit the controls in the order of your own choosing, and get as many as you can in the time allowed.
 Start times will be from 10.30 to 12.00 and the course will close at 1.00 pm so we can all go to the Lamb Doyle’s for soup!

-There will be a twist, though – on the Open course there will be 25 controls: 12 even-numbered and 12 odd-numbered and one transition control.
-Once you start you must continue to visit only the even or only the odd numbered controls until you visit the transition control, then you can change from odd to even or even to odd and continue to the finish, visiting only the other types of control that you didn’t visit in the first part.
+There will be a twist, though – on the Open course there will be up to 25 controls: equal numbers of even-and odd-numbered controls, and one transition control.
+Once you start you must continue to visit only the even or only the odd numbered controls until you visit the transition control, then you can change from odd to even or even to odd and continue to the finish, visiting only the other types of control that you didn’t visit in the first part, but you can’t change back again.
 We hope that’s clear?

 The Short course will be straightforward – just visit the controls in any order.
-It’s still 50 minutes long but with 15 possible controls, not 25.
+It’s still 50 minutes long but with only 15 possible controls.